 Lady Jane Bristol

-You might recognise these spangletastic delights from previous posts of mine, like my outfit at Love Saves the Day… In terms of ethicality, sequins and their pain staking hand sewn nature usually get alarm bells ringing and visions of sweat shops popping into your mind.
-However, my friend Janey lives and works in Bangkok for half the year working closely with fairly paid producers that she’s know for years.
+You might recognise these spangletastic delights from previous posts of mine, like my outfit at Love Saves the Day… In terms of ethicality, sequins and their painstaking hand sewn nature usually get alarm bells ringing and visions of sweat shops popping into your mind.
+However, my friend Janey lives and works in Bangkok for half the year working closely with fairly paid producers that she’s known for years.

 I’ve been keeping keen eyes on the new collection she is making over there and BOY OH BOY, this golden playsuit has my name on it…